 This is the long hinted at secondary Iron Man comic.
 This will be a sister comic to Invincible Iron Man which has a much larger international scope in a similar way that Batman Incorporated was.
 You won’t need to be reading Invincible Iron Man to follow this comic.

-International Iron Man begins in March.
+International Iron Man begins in March 2016 and ran for 7 issues.

 Written by Mark Waid, James Robinson, G. Willow Wilson, Al Ewing and Gerry Duggan.
 Art by Mahmud Asrar, Leonard Kirk, Gerardo Sandoval, Kenneth Roquefory, Ryan Stegman and Victor Ibanez.